-After using and allowing hand sanitiser to dry, it was shown to have little effects on the results given by the NObreath® FeNO monitor.
-Therefore, we can conclude that hand sanitising products with an alcohol content lower than 73.5% can be used when handling the NObreath® monitor, once hands have dried.
+After using and allowing hand sanitiser to dry, it was shown to have little effects on the results given by the NObreath®.
+Therefore, we can conclude that hand sanitising products with an alcohol content lower than 73.5% can be used when handling the NObreath® monitors, once hands have dried.

 Alcohol sanitisers containing more than 73.5% alcohol should be avoided due to the lack of testing with regard to the impact it could have on readings.

-A device accuracy test should be performed periodically to ensure it is working as intended.
+A device accuracy test should be performed periodically to ensure the monitor is working as intended.
 This can be done with a canister of gas, which can be purchased from Bedfont®.